Jefferies faces stiff competition for Hoare Govett clients

 Hoare Govett, one of the oldest and best-known UK brokers, has shed clients in recent years after a series of takeovers, and has lost more than a dozen top FTSE 100 clients since 2005.

-But it still retains an enviable client list, including defense group BAE Systems (BAES.L), oil explorer Cairn Energy (CNE.L) and close to 30 FTSE 250 companies.
+But it still retains an enviable client list, including defence group BAE Systems (BAES.L), oil explorer Cairn Energy (CNE.L) and close to 30 FTSE 250 companies.

 "I suspect every name on that list will be putting the brokerships up for review," said one rival corporate broker.